 Our community's trash becomes an energy source through OCRRA's Waste-to-Energy Facility.

-Also, if your hauler doesn’t regularly pick something up, it doesn’t mean you can’t get rid of it.
-OCRRA provides simple drop-off solutions for disposing of bulky items and construction waste.
+If your hauler doesn’t regularly pick something up, it doesn’t mean you can’t get rid of it.
+OCRRA provides simple drop-off solutions for disposing of bulky items and construction waste:

 Construction and Demolition Disposal

-Large volumes of debris from construction, demolition and remodeling can be brought to OCRRA’s Ley Creek Drop-Off Site.
-There it is sorted, and most of it is converted to electricity at the Waste-to-Energy Facility.
+Debris from household construction, demolition and remodeling can be brought to OCRRA’s Rock Cut Road Drop-Off Site during residential hours weekday evenings and Saturday mornings.
+C&D from a business or delivered by a business can be brought to the Rock Cut Road Drop-Off Site during commercial hours weekdays during the day.
+All loads must be tarped.
+The materials are sorted, and most of it is converted to electricity at the Waste-to-Energy Facility.
 What can’t be processed there is landfilled.